In divorces where there are children to consider, custody is nearly always the overriding issue.

 You may also need to request an in-home custody evaluation to help the Alberta family court evaluate living arrangements and your relationship with your child.

-For assistance with obtaining sole custody, speak to one of our experienced child custody lawyers at Spectrum Family Law in Calgary.
+For assistance with obtaining sole custody, speak to one of our experienced child custody lawyers at Spectrum Family Law in Alberta.